Tulum Mexico: Travel Guide and Tips for 2023

 The Maya were convinced that the cenotes were the entry to the hidden world or universe of the dead.

-Yet past the folklore, these karst bodies are overflowing with life, as many vacationers who go jumping and swimming in them can confirm.
+Yet past the folklore, these karst bodies are overflowing with life, as many vacationers who jump and swim in them can confirm.

 Cenote Dos Ojos is so-called because of its two cavities that look like the eyes of a colossal stony monster.

-It is integrated into a system of underwater caves more than 58 km long, being a paradise for scuba diving.
+It is integrated into a system of more than 58 km long underwater caves, a paradise for scuba diving.

 Also near the municipal capital of Tulum are the Aktun and Casa Cenotes, which are among the most frequented for diving.